open-telemetry/opentelemetry.io/content/en/docs/security/_index.md

 ## Collector security

-When setting up the OpenTelemetry (OTel) Collector, consider implementing security best practices in both your hosting infrastructure and your OTel Collector configuration.
+When setting up the OpenTelemetry Collector, consider implementing security best practices in both your hosting infrastructure and your Collector configuration.
 Running a secure Collector can help you

 - Protect telemetry that shouldn't but might contain sensitive information, such as personally identifiable information (PII), application-specific data, or